-Inspired by the looming 1992 elections, the Anita Hill hearings, and after organizing a fund raiser for Barbara Boxer, author/activist Nicole Panter, who had one time had managed the seminal Los Angeles punk band The Germs and her friend Exene Cervenka gathered together a group of friends–including Monica May (now of the Nickle Diner), Belissa Cohen then the nightlife/gossip columnist for the L.A.
+Inspired by the looming 1992 elections, the Anita Hill hearings, and after organizing a fund raiser for Barbara Boxer, author/activist Nicole Panter, who at one time had managed the seminal Los Angeles punk band The Germs, and her friend Exene Cervenka gathered together a group of friends–including Monica May (now of the Nickle Diner), Belissa Cohen then the nightlife/gossip columnist for the L.A.
 Weekly, singer poet Weba Garretson, and heaps of other LA women–to write letters and register voters and get active.
 I was invited to come to a meeting of the group with the inspired name of the Bohemian Women’s Political Alliance (a tongue-in-cheek take on the Hollywood Women’s Political Committee, a high-profile group that was fund raising for Democratic candidates and progressive causes–and one group that found our band of show business worker bees, struggling writers, burlesque dancers, punk rockers and tattooed moms–some were all of those!– a bit too, um alternative to join their ranks).

 Nicole wrote the above manifesto–based on our heart-held sentiments and real life experiences–yes, I and others had climbed out of our bedrooms and taken cabs home before dawn, shocking I know; and though I am more Morticia Addams than Lily Munster, I firmly agree with Emma Goldman who said

 If I can’t dance, I don’t want to be part of your revolution.